What to Know About At-Home Sleep Apnea Tests

 At-home sleep apnea tests to try

-Many sleep brands and companies offer at-home sleep apnea tests, so it’s important to do your research to find one that meets your preferences and needs.
-The Sleep Doctor At-Home Sleep Apnea Test may be a good fit.
-This FDA-cleared disposable sleep apnea test has finger, wrist, and chest sensors that monitor seven metrics associated with sleep apnea.
+The Sleep Doctor At-Home Sleep Apnea Test is an FDA-cleared disposable sleep apnea test using finger, wrist, and chest sensors to monitor seven metrics associated with sleep apnea.
 When worn properly, it can determine if you qualify for a diagnosis.
 Results are sent to your email with a personalized sleep report and therapy recommendations to discuss with your health care provider.
 See our Sleep Doctor review to learn more.

 What does an at-home sleep apnea test measure?